JMurphyWeb/CV/README.md

 # Jack Murphy CV

-I am a full stack Javascript developer interested to learn best practices, and writing readable and testable code.

-Having studied and then taught Mathematics, I particularly enjoy the problem solving aspect of coding and more recently have loved working as part of a team to build full stack web applications.
+I am a hard-working Mathematics graduate, for the last three years I have been teaching Maths in a Vietnamese secondary school whilst living in Hanoi.
+I am highly adaptable and resourceful; since graduating I have set up and run both a small gardening business and tennis coaching programs.
+Now working as a freelance Javascript developer, I particularly enjoy the problem solving aspect of coding and more recently have loved working as part of a team at Founders and Coders to build full stack web applications.
+I am focused on continuing to learn best practices, and writing readable and testable code.

 ## SKILLS